jenifersamuel786jesus-lgtm/App/docs/prd.md

 ## 8. Security and Privacy

 ### 8.1 Data Protection
-- End-to-end encryption (AES-256) for data at rest and in transit\n- TLS 1.3 for all API communications
+- End-to-end encryption (AES-256) for data at rest and in transit
+- TLS 1.3 for all API communications
 - Face encoding data, face photos, and contact photos encrypted in cloud storage
 - Database encryption at rest
 - Regular security audits and penetration testing\n